benbrastmckie/.config/README.md

 git config --global credential.helper cache
 ```

-Repeat the steps above after making a small change to run another test, entering your username and PAT as before.
+Repeat the steps above after making a small change to your config to run another test, entering your username and PAT as before.
 Run one final test, checking to see if your credentials are now automatically submitted, avoiding the need to enter your username and PAT each time you push or pull changes.

 For more help, see these [video](https://www.youtube.com/watch?v=kHkQnuYzwoo) instructions.